auth0-tutorials/mvvm_viper/compare_mvvm_and_viper_architectures.md

 Again, it's time to get the hands dirty and explore the VIPER architecture with an example app.
 For the sake of simplicity, we will explore only the Contact List module.
 The code for the Add Contact module can be found in the starter project (_VIPER Contacts Starter_ folder in [this repository](https://github.com/auth0-tutorials/mvvm_viper/)).

+> Note: if you consider making your application based in VIPER, please do not create all files manually - you can check a VIPER generator code like [VIPER gen](https://github.com/pepibumur/viper-module-generator?utm_source=swifting.io) or [Generamba](https://github.com/rambler-ios/Generamba).

 ### Contacts App

 #### View